 No upfront storage investments

-Instead of specifying and purchasing hardware up-front, you are billed for the resources you use plus a service fee from your provider to cover ongoing administration of the Azure Sentinel service, if you opt for a service.
+Instead of specifying and purchasing hardware up-front, you are billed for the resources you use plus a service fee from your provider to cover ongoing administration of the Microsoft Sentinel service, if you opt for a service.
 Remember, that demand can scale downwards too, helping to reduce spend.

 PAYG billing saves not only the purchase price of new storage arrays, but also the cost of rack space, power and cooling.
 These savings add up over the course of the year, releasing funds for reinvestment in other strategic IT projects.